Linuxfabrik/monitoring-plugins/CONTRIBUTING.md

 ## Error Handling

 * Catch exceptions using `try`/`except`, especially in functions.
-* In functions, if you have to catch exceptions (means, if they could occur), always return `(True, result)` if the function succeeds, otherwise return `(False, errormessage)`.
+* In functions, if you have to catch exceptions, on such an exception always return `(False, errormessage)`.
+Otherwise return `(True, result)` if the function succeeds in any way.
+For example, returning `(True, False)` means that the function has not raised an exception and its result is simply `False`.
-* A function calling a function with such error handling has to return a `(retc, result)` tuple itself.
+* A function calling a function with such an extended error handling has to return a `(retc, result)` tuple itself.
 * In `main()` you can use `continue_or_exit()` to simplify error handling.
 * Have a look at `nextcloud-version` for details.